Technology and Human Resource Management

 Modern technology has introduced groundbreaking shifts and innovations to HR solution finding, and, as fresh approaches surge to the surface, our own way of working and handling “Human Resource Management” issues witnesses a fundamental reshaping unlike anything before.

-These technologies change the way Human Resource contacts or finds employees, evaluates them, acquires and store files, and puts the candidates under the scope for assessment.
+These technologies change the way Human Resource contacts or finds employees, evaluates them, acquires and stores files, and puts the candidates under the scope for assessment.
 If used properly, the new HR technology can change the face of “Human Resource Management” in the right way and excel in its practices.
-On the contrary, if misused, it can turn into a disaster and severely damage the management methods and put barriers in the way of Human Resource.
+On the contrary, if misused, it can turn into a disaster and severely damage the management methods, and put barriers in the way of Human resources.

 Recruitment Is Getting Smarter

 CareerBuilder CEO, Irina Novoselsky has pointed out that thanks to AI technology in the recruitment field, they can build a job description or resume in less than a minute.

 This is an enormous upside to recruitment methods.
 Recently, hiring new staff posed a heavy toll on the company’s time and budget, even being called one of the costliest processes a business can go through.

 Well, today, and thanks to the new emerging artificial systems and automation, locating skilled and talented candidates who fit perfectly in a company has become fast and easy.
 A considerable part of the excessively time-consuming recruitment process, such as resume screening and automated interviews, can be dumped on the machine-based systems to free up space, resources, and time for the human force to focus on more concerning matters.